This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 static_assert(!std::is_same_v<unsigned char, signed char>);

-However, in the compiler’s final implementation, char is either signed or unsigned.
+However, when it comes to the compiler’s final implementation, char is either signed or unsigned.
 Suppose we write a template function:

 template <typename T>